 The Mediation Day

-The parties should log-in promptly at the designated time.
+All participants should log on promptly at or shortly prior to the designated time.

 (a) ensure that they have closed all applications on their desktop that could interfere with the mediation, for example, email notifications and the like; and

 (b) mute their microphone when not speaking.

 These steps will not only maintain privacy and confidentiality but is likely to enhance audio and visual quality.